geeked-anshuk666/AI-code-reviewer--and-tester/PROJECT_PROGRESS_SUMMARY.md

 - Created CodeRepository, CodeFile, and CodeAnalysis models for code analysis
 - Created TestExecution and TestResult models for test execution tracking
 - Created Report and Dashboard models for reporting functionality
+- Created IDEPlugin, IDEConnection, and IDEEvent models for IDE integration

 ### 4. API Development
 - Created serializers for all models